-The committee consists of an Emergency Planning Coordinator, a representative from the Fire Department, a representative from the RCMP, a representative from the Village Council, and representative(s) of the community.
-It is desirable to have a representative from the British Columbia Ambulance Service on the committee.
-The committee has the responsibility of keeping the plan reviewed and updated on an annual basis.
+The commission consists of an Emergency Planning Coordinator, a representative from the Fire Department, a representative from the Village Council, a municipal staff member, and representative(s) of the community.
+It is desirable to have a representative from the British Columbia Ambulance Service on the commission.
+The commission has the responsibility of keeping the plan reviewed and updated on an annual basis.

-The committee, during its emergency planning process, has sought wider input from the community, stakeholders and local businesses, etc. It prepared an inventory of resources, directory of businesses / services, and volunteer resources in the community that can be mobilized in case of an emergency or disaster.
+The commission, during its emergency planning process, has sought wider input from the community, stakeholders and local businesses, etc. It prepared an inventory of resources, directory of businesses / services, and volunteer resources in the community that can be mobilized in case of an emergency or disaster.
 It also prepared an inventory of fuel (propane) storage tanks in the Village so that they can be shut off immediately in case of a major fire.